Stylback/home-server/README.md

 {"ip":"[Mullvad's IP]","port":[forwarded port],"reachable":true}/
 ```

 Now that we know that port forwarding is working, let's do some `Options` tinkering in qBittorrent.
-These are the changes I made:
+These are some of the changes I made:

 | Setting | Default | Set to | Reason |
 | ------------- | ------------- |------------- |------------- |